legendarycode3/merkle-airdrop-contract/README.md

 ## Features
-**Merkle Tree-Based Eligibility Verification:** Uses a `Merkle tree` to represent eligible addresses and their token allocations without storing
+**Merkle Tree-Based Eligibility Verification:** Uses a `Merkle tree` to represent eligible addresses and their token allocations without storing the complete whitelist directly on-chain.